nicolaiarocci/nicolaiarocci.com/content/post/perseverance-made-it-to-marks-on-twenty-years-old-hardware.md

 ordinary people, might all be using way more power (and grid) than is really needed.

+*Updated on February 23th, 2021:*

+On Monday, NASA released [a video][7] of Perseverance's descent to the red planet.
+If it looks like aliens are descending on the surface, it's because, well, that is what happens.
+We are the aliens.
+NASA also released an absolutely mind-blowing [recording][8] of sounds from Mars's surface.

 *Subscribe to the [newsletter][nl], the [RSS feed][rss], or follow @[nicolaiarocci][tw] on Twitter*

  [^1]: As a non-native speaker, I was surprised (and delighted) to note that they refer to the drone as 'her'